MailTape/MailTape-v1/_posts/2021-05-23-Good-Morning-TV.md

 # MailTape's selection

 ## Good Morning TV - Insomnia
-Anaïs G: **** C'est en texturant le son, que Bérénice Deloire arrive à dégager ce nom tout particulier que nous retrouvons quand nous écoutant Good Morning Tv.
-Un coté quelque peu psychédélique,qui ressemble beaucoup au shoegaze.
-En attendant de pouvoir écouter leur album "Small Talk", qui sortira en juin sous le label Géographie, on savoure ce son chill à max pour un dimanche coocooning.****
+Anaïs G: **** It is by texturing the sound, that Bérénice Deloire manages to identify this very special name that we find when we listen to Good Morning Tv.
+A somewhat psychedelic side, which is very similar to the shoegaze.
+While waiting to be able to listen to their album “Small Talk”, which will be released in June under the label Géographie, let’s savour this chill-to-max sound for a cocooning Sunday. ****

 ## Melody's Echoe Chamber - Shiram
-Anaïs G: **** J'ai découvert cette artiste en 2012 avec la sortie de son premier album éponyme.
-Une ambiance psychédélique, intimiste, doux et pastel avec des titres comme "I Follow You" ou encore "Crystillised", qui sont incroyable!
-Son second opus "Bon Voyage" est sorti en 2018, chez Domino Records co et Fat Possum Records.
-Cette fois-ci Melody's Echoe Chamber a misé sur les riff de guitare en plus du coté psychédélique ce qui donne un coté rock très appéciable à sa musique.
-"Shiram" est mon coup de coeur de de deuxième EP !****
+Anaïs G: **** I discovered this artist in 2012 with the release of her first self-titled album.
+A psychedelic, intimate, soft and pastel atmosphere with songs like “I Follow You” or “Crystillised”, which are amazing!
+His second opus “Bon Voyage” was released in 2018 by Domino Records co and Fat Possum Records.
+This time -Here Melody’s Echoe Chamber bet on guitar riffs in addition to the psychedelic side which gives a very nice rock side to his music.
+“Shiram” is my favorite of the second EP! ****

 ## Laventure - Give
 Anaïs G: **** Groupe strasbourgeois ****